Pavonia, New Netherland: Pavonia Massacre

-Kieft decided, against the advice of the council of Twelve Men, to punish the Indians who had taken refuge among the Netherlanders (their presumed allies), when fleeing raiding Mahican from the north, by attacking Pavonia and Corlear's Hook.
-The initial strike which he ordered on February 25, 1643, and took place at Communipaw, was a massacre: 129 Dutch soldiers killed 120 Indians, including women and children.
+Kieft decided, against the advice of the council of Twelve Men, to punish the native population who had taken refuge among the Netherlanders (their presumed allies), when fleeing raiding Mahican from the north, by attacking Pavonia and Corlear's Hook.
+The initial strike which he ordered on February 25, 1643, and took place at Communipaw, was a massacre: 129 Dutch soldiers killed 120 Native Americans, including women and children.
 Historians differ on whether or not the massacre was Kieft's idea.
 This is sometimes referred to as the Pavonia Massacre.
 The same night also saw a similar if smaller attack in Manhattan, the Massacre at Corlears Hook.
-The Native Americans call it "The Slaughter of the Innocents".
+Native Americans call it "The Slaughter of the Innocents".
 This attack united the Algonquian peoples in the surrounding areas, to an extent not seen before.
 On October 1, 1643, a force of united "tribes" attacked the homesteads at Pavonia, most of which were burned to the ground.
 Many settlers were killed and those who survived were ordered to the relative safety of New Amsterdam.
 Pavonia was evacuated.

 For the next two years during what became known as Kieft's War the united tribes harassed settlers all across New Netherland, killing sporadically and suddenly.
 The sparse European forces were helpless to stop the attacks, but the natives were kept too spread apart to mount more effective strikes.
 Finally a truce was agreed upon during August 1645, in part brokered by the Hackensack sachem, Oratam.
 Kieft was recalled to the Netherlands to answer for his conduct in 1647, but he died in a shipwreck before his version of events could be told.
 The war was extremely bloody in proportion to the population at the time: more than 1,600 natives were killed at a time when the European population of New Amsterdam was only 250.
 The uneasy truce with the Lenape allowed for further settlement, including Constable Hook (1646) and Awiehawken (1647).